Autumn

 Beginning with a print rather than big blocks of colour can be a less intimidating way of getting going with wearing a more than one bright colour at a time.
 But what if you’re looking at a print and some of the colours aren’t in your palette?
 As a rule of thumb, as long as at least half of the print is within your palette, it will be ok, but might not be an absolute wow – if the style is perfect, and you love it though, half is plenty.
 Once you get over two thirds of the print falling within your palette, no one will even notice the ‘wrong’ colours, as the whole look will tie together.
 As an Autumn though, it will look best if you try to avoid the most jarring colours for your palette in prints – black, mauve pinks and fuchsia tones can all stand out and detract from a pulled together look, whereas a splash of a grey that’s a bit too cool or a yellow that’s a bit too lemony isn’t going to detract from a great print.Of course, you will always feel confident with Kettlewell’s* prints, all of which have been carefully selected to fit entirely with your palette.

 Accessories are your friend.
 They can add another layer of texture and colour, to bring that lovely Autumn glow to your skin tone.
-Statement necklaces and scarves (see Shop Online for scarves carefully selected for your season type) can be a great way of incorporating your wow colours into your outfit near your face.

 It’s important not to get so fixated on the colour of a garment that you forget to look beyond that.
 Does it fit well?
 Does it reflect your personal style?
 Don’t compromise these things in your excitement at finally finding something in the elusive shade of heliotrope you’ve been hunting for.
 The aim of colour analysis is to add the power of colour into your own unique personal style, not turn you into a colour clone!